Austin Peay State University to showcase STEM student work to industry partners with "Innovation Experience" - Clarksville Online

 “I am grateful for the support that Florim USA has provided to the university and am eager to move our partnership to the next level, including the development of internships and other ways of connecting Austin Peay students to great careers,” Licari said during the visit.

-Anyone interested in working with Austin Peay State University College of STEM students can contact Meisch at .
+Anyone interested in working with Austin Peay State University College of STEM students can contact Meisch at meischk@apsu.edu.